Scientific program

 14:30

-Debate: That CDK4/6i’s should be part of adjuvant treatment of high risk ER+HER2- early breast cancer
+Debate: That CDK4/6i’s should be recommended for T2N0 ER+HER2- early breast cancer

 Discussion